 - Learn about Silver Lake’s charming painted stairs

-Silver Lake is a fun and hip place to stay, and you’ll find that accommodations are staffed by friendly and responsive proprietors.
+Silver Lake is a fun and hip place to stay, and you’ll find that friendly and responsive proprietors’ staff accommodations.

-- Best Luxury Hotel: Silver Lake Pool & Inn
+- Luxury Hotel: Silver Lake Pool & Inn

 See Related: Best Lakes in California to Visit